-Candidate for the seat of Page in NSW
+Candidate for the seat of Page in New South Wales

 My preference has always been to stay in the background, to do what needs to be done and get on with the job.
 However, I also recognise that sometimes what needs to be done requires something more.
 Things have changed in the way our country is run and I find myself unwilling to just stand by.I want to see a sustainable Australia, ecologically, socially, economically and culturally.
 I don’t believe the current state of our politics is conducive to that, quite the opposite.
 Its intentionally adversarial, belligerent nature deliberately creates impenetrable social and ideological divides for political gain.